mongodben/mongodb-oracle/README.md

 ### Web Server Backend

-- [ ] TypeScript/Next.js server routes with endpoints to perform the following:
-  - [ ] respond to natural language user queries in natural language response with accurate data from the indexed site.
+- [ ] TypeScript/Next.js server routes with endpoint to respond to natural language user queries in natural language response with accurate data from the indexed site.
 Format answers in Markdown with links to relevant content on the site.
-- [ ] Use AI embedding API to create and query embeddings for site data.
+   - Use AI embedding API to create and query embeddings for site data.
 Use Atlas Search `$knnBeta` operator for this.
-- [ ] Use LLM AI to summarize results from query.
+   - Use LLM AI to summarize results from query.
 - [ ] Hosting/deployment covered by whichever Next.js hosting platform decided (Netlify, Vercel, etc.)

 ### Index Search Data